Dire warning from Newsom helped turn California recall tide

 Newsom came to the recall with advantages not shared by governors in other states.

-That committee backing Newsom raised nearly $70 million through the end of August.
-By comparison, Elder's campaign raised $15 million.
+That main committee backing Newsom raised nearly $70 million through the end of August.
+By comparison, two committees supporting Elder's campaign raised about $15 million.

 Another key advantage for Newsom came when his campaign succeeded in keeping the replacement ballot free of any established Democrats.
 Newsom’s strategists were wary of the historical context: Voters in a 2003 recall election ousted Democrat Gray Davis, who faced an intraparty challenge from Lt.
 Gov. Cruz Bustamante.